Chinonsoprisca/LITA_BOOTCAMP/README.md

 ### Data Source

 ### Tools Used
-- Microsoft Excel for Data Cleaning, Analysis and Visualization
+- Microsoft Excel
+  1. For Data Cleaning
+  2. For Analysis
+  3. For Visualization

 - SQL - Structured Query Lnaguage for querying of Data
 - Github for Portfolio Building